idiv-biodiversity/sIBTEDS-Workshop-2025/Plants_and_Soils_Group/README.md

-Scripts and resources: Plants and Soils Group
+Plants and Soils Group: Scripts and resources